T. P. Lahane

-Tatyarao Pundlikrao Lahane (born 12 February 1957) is an Indian eye surgeon and ophthalmologist.
+Tatyarao Pundlikrao Lahane (born 12 February 1957) is an Indian eye surgeon and ophthalmologist, who, along with his son, Sumeet, was infamously found guilty of unauthorized surgeries at Grant Medical College.
 He served as the Dean of Grant Medical College and J. J. Hospital, Mumbai, and set a world record with more than 162,000 cataract surgeries.
 He was awarded Padma Shri award in 2008, the 4th highest civilian award in India.

 Early life and education

 Lahane was born in Makegaon village, Renapur taluka, Latur district of Maharashtra state in a farmer's family on 12 February 1957 to father Pundlikrao and mother Anjanabai.
 He is one of seven children of the couple.
 At a young age, both of his kidneys were not functioning and his mother donated one of her kidneys to him.

 Lahane completed schooling in Latur and earned his medicine degree in 1981 from the Dr. Babasaheb Ambedkar Marathwada University, Aurangabad.
-In 1985, he earned his MBBS in Ophthalmology.
+In 1985, he earned his MD in Ophthalmology.

 Career

 Lahane began his career on 17 May 1985 as a medical officer/ associate professor at the Swami Ramanand Teerth Rural Medical College in Ambajogai, Beed district.
 During 1993- 94, Lahane worked in Government hospital of Dhule.
 As an Ophthalmologist he widely lectured about this field and worked in temporary eye-treatment camps in remotest village and trible settlement in the state.

 Before Lahane took over as Dean of JJ Hospital he was head of the department of ophthalmology at the hospital.
 As an ophthalmologist he has arranged many cataract camps nationwide and also in JJ Hospital.
 In 2007 he conducted his 100,000th cataract surgery in JJ Hospital, which was attended by then-Chief Minister of Maharashtra Vilasrao Deshmukh.
 He is credited for modernizing the ophthalmology department of JJ Hospital.